Oglar/Loop_Station/README.md

 - can I combine 2 Tracks?
 Best case with asking before recording over it if I want to save the file like that.
 - when I finish, can I combine all 3 Tracks to one finished product?
 - can I record my Keyboard via Midi input as well?

+- Homework: Implement Audio Player as its own class!